- Create a New Set

 Copy or Link to One or More Documents from the Workspace

-If one or more existing NetDocuments documents needs to be added to the Set, select the Select Documents from the Workspace button.
+If one or more existing NetDocuments documents needs to be added to the Set, select Edit > Add Documents > Select Documents from the Workspace.
 A dialog box will appear showing all the containers and documents in the current workspace:

-You can navigate through the workspace to identify the document(s) that will be copied or filed into the Set:
+You can navigate through the workspace to identify the document(s) that will be copied or linked to the Set:

 Additional Aspects of Adding Documents